 The Lord was faithful and allowed us to find some people in Jeffersonville who became our guides on the street and helped us find a need that we could meet in the community.
 Blue Lick Church from Henryville had been providing lunch to the homeless every other Sunday for three years.
 We stepped out in faith and made the commitment to pick up the other Sunday so that a meal was now provided every Sunday!
 Next, we started working with Haven House, the only shelter in southern Indiana.
 We are still learning every time we go out.

 Exit 0 is constantly changing.
 We have no idea what it will turn into next, God leads us and we follow.
 We have partnered with many of the community agencies who share our desire to help those in need.
 We don’t want to reinvent the wheel so, for example, when we meet people who need help getting identification or birth certificates, we refer them to a ministry who does that.
 We want to use the recourses that are out there and help point people to them.

-We now serve dinner 6 nights a week.
-We take people to church every Saturday night where they also receive a meal.
+We now serve dinner 2 nights a week.
+We have every Friday night a Bible study.
 We feel it is important to feed the body and the spirit.
 We have many churches with whom we partner to provide meals.
 We have churches that collect supplies for us that we use to build comfort bags or to meet other needs.
 We have so many people and denominations working together for a common goal.
 It is our desire to be the light of Jesus Christ and shine hope into the darkness.
 Through the grace of God, Exit Zero is a beautiful picture of the body of Christ working together!
 To God be the glory.